 There are eleven caribou in the sculpture and the three lead animals have just arrived on the far side of the river and are climbing the embankment to make their way out of the water onto dry land.

-Crossing Seal River was created by an artist named Peter Sawatsky, who grew up in the Mennonite village of Sommerfeld in southern Manitoba.
-According to the Loch Gallery website, Peter who was born in 1951, studied at Red River Community College and began his art career doing landscape and wildlife paintings.
+Seal River Crossing was created by an artist named Peter Sawatsky, who grew up in the Mennonite village of Sommerfeld in southern Manitoba.
+Peter who was born in 1951, studied at Red River Community College and began his art career doing landscape and wildlife paintings.
 He gained international recognition as a bird carver before deciding to set up a foundry and begin working in bronze.
 Richardson & Sons Ltd. commissioned this work in 2007 to celebrate their 150th year of business in Manitoba.

 One morning as I was walking by the sculpture I saw this little boy who had crawled up onto it.
-I had never thought of it as an interactive piece before, but this kid was clearly in his element “riding the reindeer” as his Mom watched and took pictures of him.
+I had never thought of it as an interactive piece before, but this kid was clearly in his element as his Mom watched and took pictures of him.